 Only download plugins and themes from known sources

-Next steps to start your own blog
+Next steps towards starting your own blog

 If you want to share your ideas or expertise with the world, or make money with a blog, then you should start right now.